habaneroconsulting/sp2013-sortablewebparts/README.md

 # Sortable Web Parts for SharePoint

 While SharePoint 2013 officially supports non-Internet Explorer browsers, some of their legacy features still are using ActiveX.
-Unfortunately for non-Internet Explorer users, this means that these features aren't available.
-One particular feature that is unavailable is sortable (drag and drop) web parts while editing a page.
+For non-Internet Explorer users, this means that these features are not yet available.
+One particular feature that is unavailable is sorting (drag and drop) web parts while editing a page.

 ## How It Works

-Adding sortable web parts requires reimplementing the [`dragdrop`](http://msdn.microsoft.com/en-us/library/4k1s9s90.aspx) ActiveX control which SharePoint uses for sorting web parts.
-However, rather than just implementing the one function in JavaScript, it is easier to replace the entire piece of funtionality using [jQuery UI's Sortable](http://jqueryui.com/sortable/) plugin.
+Adding sortable web parts requires re-implementing the [`dragdrop`](http://msdn.microsoft.com/en-us/library/4k1s9s90.aspx) ActiveX control which SharePoint uses for sorting web parts.
+However, rather than just implementing the one function in JavaScript, it is easier to replace the entire piece of functionality using [jQuery UI's Sortable](http://jqueryui.com/sortable/) plugin.

 ## Getting Started

-This functionality can be adding to your SharePoint 2013 solution in two ways: by adding the functionality to your browser via a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet), or by adding the script into your solution.
+This functionality can be adding to your SharePoint 2013 solution in multiple ways: by adding the functionality to your browser via a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet), or by adding the script into your solution.

 ### Using it as a bookmarklet